KhronosGroup/glTF/specification/README.md

 * Image files (`.jpg`, `.png`, etc.) for textures
 * GLSL text files (`.glsl`) for GLSL source code for individual stages

-Binary, image, and text files can also be embedded directly into the JSON using [data URIs](https://developer.mozilla.org/en/data_URIs).
+Binary, image, and GLSL files can also be embedded directly into the JSON using [data URIs](https://developer.mozilla.org/en/data_URIs).

 ![](figures/assetLayout.png)